 Christmas Enterprise Markets

-Year 7 to 9 can take part in the annualÂ AGGS Christmas Enterprise Markets.
+Years 7 to 9 can take part in the annualÂ AGGS Christmas Enterprise Markets.

-Mosaicâ€™s Enterprise Challenge is an inter-school competition which encourages a spirit of entrepreneurship amongst young people.
+In Year 8, students are first introduced to CEIAG through their Citizenship lessons.
+They look at the world of money by exploring jobs and the economy and various social and moral dilemmas.
+Year 8 can also take part in a voluntary enterprise activity, theÂ Mosaic Challenge, a Prince’s Trust Charity.Â What is Mosaic?Â An inter-school competition which encourages a spirit of entrepreneurship amongst young people.
 In addition to encouraging an understanding of business and enterprise, participants also develop a number of transferable skills such as: Confidence; self-efficacy, team work; meeting deadlines; clarity of expression; lateral and creative thinking; and flexibility and adaptability.

-Emma S, Sarah W, Millie PÂ and Mary TÂ (8-1) did themselves and the school proud today by winning the Regional Final of the Mosaic Enterprise Challenge.
-They competed against teams from Parrs Wood High School, Ladybridge High School, The Hathershaw Schoolâ€¦ Read more Â»
+Emma, Sarah, Millie and Mary did themselves and the school proud by winning the Regional Final of the Mosaic Enterprise Challenge.
+They competed against teamsâ€¦ Read more Â»

-Parents and pupils will be invited to attend the Year 9Â Options Evening where they can find out more about what options AGGS has to offer at key stage 4.
+Parents and students will be invited to attend the Year 9Â Options Evening where they can find out more about what options AGGS has to offer at Key Stage 4.
 Subjects chosen to study for GCSE can influence and shape the career path of the future.
-If pupils already have a strong direction of which careers path to take, then they will need to consider which subjects will help them to get there.
+If students already have a strong direction of which careers path to take, then they will need to consider which subjects will help them to get there.

-Win or lose the challenge helps to develop the key skills young people need for the world of work and shows them there is no limit to what can be achieved.
+Win or lose, the challenge helps to develop the key skills young people need for the world of work and shows them there is no limit to what can be achieved.